 ATTENTION: Have you seen sick or dead frogs?

 Over the last few weeks we have received a number of reports of sick and dead green treefrogs (Litoria caerulea) exhibiting symptoms of chytridiomycosis – a disease caused by the amphibian chytrid fungus (the fungal pathogen implicated in die-offs of frog species here and abroad).

 QFS would be interested to hear from anyone that has had green treefrogs or any other native frog species turn up sick or dead in their backyard this winter.
 If you or someone you know has had green treefrogs turn up dead in their yard this winter, please complete this short form with your observations.
 If possible, include a photo(s) of any sick/dead animals you come across.

-This is a young, healthy adult frog.
-As they age they develop white spots usually on the flanks which is a normal colour change.
+This is a healthy, adult frog.
+As they age they develop white spots, usually on the flanks (sides) which is a normal colour change.

 Chytridiomycosis – early stage

-This is a juvenile Litoria caerulea affected by chytridiomycosis.
-In this photo other than the obvious hyperamia of the feet (and ventral surface – not seen here) the frogs appears and behaves normally.
+This is a juvenile Green Treefrog affected by chytridiomycosis.
+In this photo other, than the obvious hyperamia of the feet (and ventral surface – not seen here) the frogs appears and behaves normally.